Make a Connection Program Volunteer

 o Communicate with supervisor to provide updates on clients, forward questions, and offer feedback

-o Prepare and host remote visits or provide in-person visits
+o Prepare and conduct visits

 o Coordinate and prepare any particular items needed for your visit (photos, music, videos, a list of the client’s interest, etc.